jochunchen/Bayesian-PM2.5-Prediction/README.md

 # Bayesian-PM2.5-Prediction
 This repository contains the code and analysis for predicting PM2.5 levels using a Bayesian approach.
 The project uses a hierarchical Bayesian linear regression model to account for regional differences in air quality across Taiwan. 🇹🇼 The analysis is structured to first preprocess the data, then explore the relationships between different pollutants and PM2.5, and finally build and evaluate a predictive model.

-## Project Structure
-- data/: Contains the raw and processed air quality datasets.
-- notebooks/: Includes the Jupyter notebooks for data exploration, model building, and evaluation.
-- src/: Holds the Python scripts for data preprocessing and modeling.
-- results/: Stores model outputs, including traces and summary statistics.
-- submission/: Contains the final predicted PM2.5 values in a CSV format ready for submission.

 ## Methodology
 The core of this project is a Bayesian hierarchical linear regression model built with PyMC3.
 The key steps are:
 ### 1. Data Preprocessing: